-What would you do if you had studied for years to become a professional in your chosen field – you finally scored a great job in the area you’re interested in – but then you get there and realise you have absolutely no passion for it.
+What would you do if you had studied for years to become a professional in your chosen field, then finally scored a great job in the area you’re interested in only to realize you had absolutely no passion for it.

-After university, when you finally get into the workplace, you’ll find that there are buildings full of disenchanted zombies just going about their business.
-For some of us, something inside you says, “is this it?”
+After university, when you finally get into the workplace, you might find that there are buildings full of disenchanted zombies just going about their business.
+For some of us, something inside says, “Is this it?”

-I experienced a very similar feeling to our next affiliate interview guest.
-I studied my butt off, achieved great grades, slipped into an envious corporate job but after a few years, I just found that it wasn’t what I wanted out of life.
+I experienced a very similar feeling to that of our next affiliate interview guest.
+I studied my butt off, achieved great grades, and slipped into an enviable corporate job, but after a few years, I just found that it wasn’t what I wanted out of life.

-Nowadays she’s actually not that far from the industry she studied to belong to (finance), just probably not in a way she thought it would end up when she left school.
+Nowadays she’s actually pretty close to the industry she studied (finance), just probably not in the way she thought it would end up when she left school.

 I’m really excited to share our interview with Michelle Schroeder-Gardner of the well known personal finance/lifestyle blog Making Sense of Cents.

-1. You started your personal finance blog Making Sense of Cents around 7 years ago, just after the financial crisis, with a ton of student debt and yet even with the odds stacked against you, you managed to turn it into a very successful blog and full-time income (and beyond!).
+1. You started your personal finance blog Making Sense of Cents around seven years ago, just after the financial crisis.
+You had a ton of student debt, yet even with the odds stacked against you, you managed to turn it into a very successful blog and full-time income (and beyond!).
 Congratulations on that, it’s an amazing effort!

-What were your motivations, in the beginning, for starting the blog?
+What were your motivations for starting the blog?
 Was it filling a need you saw missing or was it more like passion writing?
 I think a lot of people would love to hear how you started!

 It was definitely a passion project.
-I did not create my blog with the intention of making money blogging and I had no long-term goals for it.
-It was all just a hobby and an outlet I then realized how much I loved blogging and realized that it was for me, so now I am a full-time blogger!
+I didn’t create my blog with the intention of making money blogging, and I had no long-term goals for it.
+It was all just a hobby and an outlet.
+I then realized how much I loved blogging and realized that it was for me, so now I’m a full-time blogger!
 I went full-time in October of 2013 and I haven’t looked back once.
-Blogging has completely changed my life for the better and it’s something that I recommend everyone try if they are interested.
+Blogging has completely changed my life for the better, and it’s something that I recommend everyone try if they’re interested.

-On my blog Making Sense of Cents, I talk a lot about different ways to make extra money, the best ways to save money, achieving your dream life, RVing (me and my husband RV full-time), and more.
-I love running Making Sense of Cents and I am very happy that this is now my full-time career, my business, and pretty much my life.
-And, I love all of it.
-I definitely never thought I would become a blogger, and it’s always funny/interesting to think about how much life has changed in just a short amount of time.
+On my blog, Making Sense of Cents, I talk a lot about different ways to make extra money, the best ways to save money, achieving your dream life, RVing (me and my husband RV full-time), and more.
+I love running Making Sense of Cents, and I’m very happy that this is now my full-time career, my business, and pretty much my life.
+I love all of it.
+I definitely never thought I would become a blogger, and it’s always funny and interesting to think about how much life has changed in just a short amount of time.

-3. What are some of the advantages of being a blogger in your niche vs. disadvantages of the niche?
+3. What are some of the advantages of being a blogger in your niche versus disadvantages of the niche?

 I don’t really see any disadvantages.
-I don’t ever force myself to write a specific topic on Making Sense of Cents – I write about anything and everything that I want to.
+I don’t ever force myself to write on a specific topic on Making Sense of Cents.
+I write about anything and everything that I want to.
 Yes, you’ll find lots of personal finance articles on my website, but you’ll also find lots of travel, blog, pets, and other types of blog posts there.

 4. How do you use affiliate marketing on your site?

 I use affiliate marketing in many different ways on my website.
-The top way is simply to provide high quality content for my readers, and carefully linking to affiliate products and services from there.
+The top way is simply to provide high quality content for my readers, and carefully link to affiliate products and services from there.
 I publish high-quality articles, interviews, reviews, tutorials, and more, which all allow me to naturally link to affiliate products and services.
-I also strategically promote to my email list, but also provide more non-promotional content to them through my email list than promotional content.
+I also strategically promote to my email list.
+But I also provide more non-promotional than promotional content through my email list.

 I also teach all about my affiliate marketing strategy in my course Making Sense of Affiliate Marketing.